Why create a static site?

 Searching is a basic feature of any website.
 Fortunately, it's possible to have a good search engine on your static site.
 There are some options:

-• A very basic implementation is using a search engine like Google or DuckDuckGo to show results limited to a specific domain.
-For example, search by JSX in lume.land site in DuckDuckGo or Google.
+A very basic implementation is using a search engine like DuckDuckGo to show results limited to a specific domain.
+The hidden input named sites allows us to restrict the DuckDuckGo query to a specific domain.

 Comments